 Valuing God's laws from the heart.
-Matthew 5:17-24; 5:27-30
+Matthew 5:17-22; 5:27-30

-Jesus says that God's laws would not pass away.
-They are true, wise and relevant for all people everywhere.
-He further says that He did not come to do away with God's laws but to reveal how to live by them (to fulfill them).
+Jesus did not come to do away with God's laws but to reveal how to live them out in love (to fulfill them).
 God's intention in giving His laws is not so people just obey external rules, like the Pharisees were doing (Matthew 5:20).
 He wants us to deal with the connected inner heart issues (anger leads to murder; lust leads to adultery) that lead to damaging actions.